TritonDataCenter/eng/README.md

 - Add the node/npm local build support a la Amon and DSAPI?
 I.e. deps/node and deps/npm git submodules and build handling in the Makefile.

+- Config handling.
+I'm a JSON fan for this, with a section in the restdown docs describing each piece.
+Maybe even so far as the factory-settings.json in Amon master for the defaults.